beowulfey/pylinnaeo/README.md

 ```

 ###### Linux
 Instructions are similar.
-You can try using the prebuilt wheel I have in the INSTALL folder, but they seem to have issues with compilation.
-I haven't debugged this but you can try yourself with your own compiled version of clustalo.
-I'll try and update this soon.
+You can try using the prebuilt wheel I have in the INSTALL folder, but they seem to have issues with compilation (the Python 3.8 version works better, so try using a venv with Py3.8).
+I haven't debugged this but it stopped working after I updated to Ubuntu 20.04.
+You can try yourself with your own compiled version of clustalo -- I'll try and update this soon with more information.

 ###### Windows
 Install Anaconda3 and create a new environment: